mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

    $regsubex(\t,/(.)/g,$upper(\t))

-All occurences of \t (can appear anywhere and it can be touching others characters) are changed with their corresponding $N value, even the one inside $upper; this means that the code won’t work as expected.
+All occurences of \t (can appear anywhere and it can be touching others characters) are changed with their corresponding $N value, even the one inside $upper; this means that the code won't work as expected.
 Typically we want this \t inside $upper() to be the corresponding value from the inner $regsubex, not the outer one.

 The idea is to get mIRC to see something other than \t (inside that $upper()) when looking for markers from the outer $regsubex context.